 The Mayor’s Office of Reintegration Services (RISE) utilizes direct services and partnerships with other agencies to assist the formerly incarcerated in their reintegration back into the community.
-RISE offers a variety of services to returning citizens in hopes to address their needs.
+If you are a returning citizen, RISE has a variety of services to meet your needs.
 If you are looking to improve your literacy level, enhance your work related and/or interpersonal skills, or enroll in a vocational training program, RISE may be able to assist you.
 Select an option below to get started.

 How can I sign-up for RISE?